siv2r/nhcarrigan/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
 about: Use this for any other issues.
 PLEASE do not create blank issues.
-title: "[UNKNOWN]"
+title: "[OTHER]"
-labels: "type: unknown, status: triage"
+labels: "🚦 status: awaiting triage"
 assignees: nhcarrigan
 ---